Hexads of Regular Maps

 Whereas the other degenerate hexads are common, it is unusual to find degenerate hexads with two members; hence the obscure example above.
 This example is due to Wilson W79 page 565.

-One distinct member in a hexad
+One member in a hexad

 NamepqrVFEgenusUGFAGRSGFSG